HamzaAhmedKhan15/hamzaahmedkhan15/README.md

     alt="coding" align="right" width="400">

 <p align="left">

 ## About Me:
-Im an aspiring React JS - Frontend Developer from Karachi, Pakistan with a strong commitment to creating exceptional web experiences.
+Im an aspiring MERN Stack Developer from Karachi, Pakistan with a strong commitment to creating exceptional web experiences.
 Currently in my 7th semester pursuing a BS in Computer Science degree from NED University.

 My educational journey has given me a solid base in computer science principles, algorithms, and data structures.
 With a keen eye for detail and a passion for coding, I am continually enhancing my proficiency in adopting new technologies.